ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/9_Finishes/099710 Clarifier Trough Coating.md

 subgroup: Facility Construction
 tags: ['Facility', 'Construction', 'Finishes', 'Clarifier', 'Trough', 'Coating']
 ---

-1. CLARIFIER TROUGH COATING

 ## General

 1. RELATED DOCUMENTS
    1. Drawings, General and Special Provisions of the Contract, and Division 01 Specification Sections, apply to this Section.
 2. SUMMARY
    1. This Section includes surface preparation and field coating of the three final clarifier troughs as shown on the drawings and as specified here.
 3. SUBMITTALS
    1. Submit the following in accordance with the Conditions of Contract and Division 1 Specification Sections.
-1. Technical data sheet and material safety data sheet (MSDS) on each product used, including ASTM test results indicating the product conforms to and is suitable for its intended use per these specifications.
+   2. Technical data sheet and material safety data sheet (MSDS) on each product used, including ASTM test results indicating the product conforms to and is suitable for its intended use per these specifications.
-2. Manufacturer certification of contractor's craftsmen having been trained and approved in the handling, mixing, and application of the products to be used.
+   3. Manufacturer certification of contractor's craftsmen having been trained and approved in the handling, mixing, and application of the products to be used.
 Application is to be carried out by manufacturer-certified craftsmen only.
 4. QUALITY ASSURANCE
    1. Applicator Qualifications:
       1. Engage an experienced manufacturer-certified applicator that has completed painting system applications similar in material and extent to that indicated for this Project with a record of successful in-service performance.
 5. DELIVERY, STORAGE, AND HANDLING
    1. Deliver materials to the Project Site in manufacturer's original, unopened packages and containers bearing manufacturer's name and label.
-   1. All coating materials are to be stored and handled according to their material safety data sheets and specification sheets.
+   2. All coating materials are to be stored and handled according to their material safety data sheets and specification sheets.
-   1. Contractor shall conform to all local, state, and federal regulations including those set forth by OSHA or any other applicable authority.
+   3. Contractor shall conform to all local, state, and federal regulations including those set forth by OSHA or any other applicable authority.
 6. WARRANTY
    1. Contractor shall warrant all work against defects in material and workmanship for a period of one (1) year from the date of final acceptance of the project.